vikasakankshasharma-jpg/team4job/INVOICE_GUIDE.md

 ### **Step 1: Job Giver Funds the Project (Total Payment)**

-When the Job Giver awards the job, they pay the **total project cost** into the platform's secure account.
+When the Job Giver awards the job, they pay the **total project cost** into the platform's secure **Marketplace Settlement account**, powered by Cashfree.
 This total is composed of the service cost for the installer and the service fee for the platform.

 | Description                               | Amount (INR) |
 | ----------------------------------------- | ------------:|